Toronto District School Board

 How do schools without air conditioning manage the heat?

-During warmer temperatures, there are a number of actions that schools and staff can take to manage the heat and keep schools, classrooms and students as comfortable as possible, including:
+During warmer temperatures, there are several actions that schools, and staff can take to manage the heat and keep schools, classrooms and students as comfortable as possible, including:

 • Using fans to provide air movement, where possible.